 Most people are harmless and many are kind, but we mustn’t forget there are predators everywhere - always have been - and the human variety is the most dangerous.
 Thank God these two young men happened to be stupid predators or my elderly neighbors would have died.
 Ever since, I’ve kept a loaded pistol within reach and encouraged my wife to learn to shoot with it.
 I’ve always had rifles and a shotgun around, but they’re bulky and not well suited to handle something like a home invasion.
 People have to be ready to defend themselves because police can’t be everywhere.

 They place more confidence in United Nations resolutions than the United States military, and the human predators out there in the wide world know this very well.
 They don’t understand that we must be strong and ready to fight at all times, and if we are, it’s less likely that we’ll have to do so.
 However, our president goes around the world apologizing for our past use of force and promising to set limits on how we’ll use it in the future.
 Our military wants to pass out medals for not shooting the enemy instead of killing them.
-We still have by far the strongest military the world has ever known but we seem to lack the will to use it, and our enemies sense that.
-Violent conflict therefore becomes more likely, rather than less.

 Should these trends continue, we’ll have to again learn the hard way that weakness, real or perceived, is a bigger threat to peace and freedom than strength.